Incodi/minimot/README.md

 The downloader application downloads video subtitles and video metadata from a channel or playlist of choice.

-This data can be used in the search application which was not implemented yet.
+This data can be used in the analyzer.

-There is a test "debug" data file with many videos with funny titles and commentary.
-This can be used to test out the search application.
+I am currently working on the analyzer tool and have not commited that yet.

+The debug tool helps in finding missing subtitle files in case there is an error in the downloader.